vortexmakes/RKH/doc/readme.txt

 \n
 where:
 \n
-	- \e \b name =	"H".
+	- \b name =	"H".
 Pseudostate name.
 Represents the shallow history pseudostate structure.
-	- \e \b id =	"0".
+	- \b id =	"0".
 The value of state ID.
-	- \e \b parent =	"S11".
+	- \b parent =	"S11".
 Pointer to parent state.

 \n According to "my" state diagram the declaration of deep history pseudostate "DH" looks as follow: